BLSQ/dhis2-taskr/doc/user-manual.md

       - Users created but never logged in
       - Last login more than 6 months
       - All enabled users
-   - list orgunits and do some audit on their coordinates
+   - List orgunits and do some audit on their coordinates
       - number of orgunits with coordinates per level
       - orgunits not in the parent shape
-   - create users based on a csv
+   - Create users based on a csv
-   - tracker to xlsform
+   - Tracker program to an xlsform
-   - dataset to xlsform
+   - Dataset to an xlsform
-   - dhis2 upgrade detect/fix "bad" geojson
+   - Dhis2 upgrade detect/fix "bad" geojson

+Want to promote your recipe in the standard one, open a [pull request](https://github.com/BLSQ/dhis2-taskr) against the recipes.js !

 ## Specific recipes